mirseo/mirseo/README.md

 2025 | [Military Service Achievement] A dual-mode 8-bit CPU/ALU core built from scratch. v0.2 JSilicon - (https://github.com/mirseo/JSilicon)
 2025 | A 3MB file server written in Rust, supporting HTTP Range, Zero-Copy, and dynamic batch size transfers.
 [OBT] (https://saibius.com)
 2025 | Turning imagination into reality, creating the official website for Artsnoa, a startup filled with my own memories. (https://artsnoa.com)
+2025 | usiaMCP is an MCP server that checks if a user's email address has been leaked on the dark web and provides step-by-step instructions for immediate remedial action. (https://usia.artsnoa.com/sse)

 ## Upcoming Launches
 2025.12 | Patendify.com (Postponed)